Kevin-2017/LLm-pddl-benchmark/llm_plan_bench/models/prompt_generation/Numerical tracking/domain/instance/README.md

-Placeholder for Numerical tracking domain.
+Placeholder for Numerical tracking instance.